How Divorce Works In Louisiana

 At Weems, Schimpf, Haines, Shemwell & Moore (APLC), our divorce attorneys represent clients in all matters relating to divorce, including property partitions, spousal support, child support and custody matters.

 There are three methods of getting divorced in Louisiana:

 - One party can file for divorce and serve the papers on their spouse.
-Then, after living apart for 180 days (or 365 days after January 1, 2007, if the couple have children), the couple can get divorced.
+Then, after living apart for 180 days (or 365 days after January 1, 2007, if the couple has children), the couple can get divorced.
 This is Louisiana’s version of a no-fault divorce.

 - A party can file for immediate divorce if their spouse has committed adultery or is convicted of a crime that is punishable by life in prison.
-In the case of adultery, an immediate divorce may not be in the best interests of the spouse seeking divorce, since it could reduce the amount of temporary alimony he or she receives prior to divorce.
+In the case of adultery, an immediate divorce may not be in the best interests of the spouse seeking a divorce, since it could reduce the amount of temporary alimony he or she receives prior to divorce.

 Shreveport Community Property Lawyers